sruthi-hub/heroku_streamlit_app/README.md

 https://network-entropy-calculator.streamlit.app/

-This application is a streamlit-based Network Entropy Calculator that takes in two files containing the edge list and node list separately and returns a spatial network entropy value.
+This application is a streamlit-based Network Entropy Calculator that takes in two files containing the nodelist and edgelist separately, and returns a spatial network entropy value.

 Nodelist should have two columns: 'Ensembl_id' and 'Expression value'; Edgelist should have two columns: 'Source' and 'Target'.